IrisesD/IrisesD/README.md

 ### Hi there 👋

-* I am Cheng Ding, currently an undergraduate at USTC.
+* I am Cheng Ding, an undergraduate at USTC.

 * I'm working on system reliability now.

-* Will be a research intern at UIUC from Jul 2023.
+* Currently interning at UIUC.

 ---